bigkwii/cutting-plane-game-2/NOTES.md

 Also, I know I'm pretty late to this, but this past month has been ROUGH.
 Hopefully I can keep up the pace.

 Thankfully next week's recess.
 I'll have more time then.
 Even so, I should really get to implementing ASAP.
 Not today though, I'm very tired.

+## THU 2024-06-13

+As much as I would like to stay up late today doing research, I have a lot of work to do tomorrow morning, so I'll just mess around with Godot for a bit and then go to bed.

+I've been messing around with the Godot draw functions and figured out some kinks already.
+Since I'm going for a vector graphics aesthetic I need to move away from rasterized images and use draw functions and SVG's.
+Luckily Godot 4 supports SVG's.
+I'm guessing any logos would have to be made with that in mind.
+Hell, I may end up making the logo in Godot itself.

+...On second thought maybe I can work something out with shaders.
+I'll get there when I get there.
+For now, I need to focus on the basics.
+I'll see if I can programatically make the lattice points.

+I need to start thinking about how to structure what a Polygon is.
+Naturally, A polygon will be a Node2D, right?
+I'm thinking that the list of points that make it up will all be children of that node.
+That way, I can make a Point Scene that will have it's own _draw() function in which I can draw a little circle.
+Seems like a good idea.

+I'll start with that tomorrow.
+I'm going to do a bit of exercise now and then go to bed.
+I have important work to do in the morning.